telerik/ajax-docs/controls/export-infrastructure.md

 ## Rendering

 As mentioned in the beginning of this topic, at this point there are three renderers available.
-Note that XLSX and DOXS renderers are supported since Q3 2014 version of UI for ASP.NET AJAX.
+Note that XLSX and DOCX renderers are supported since Q3 2014 version of UI for ASP.NET AJAX.
 You could use them to generate the appropriate file from a given structure.
 Simply create an instance of the XlsBiffRenderer, XlsxRenderer orDocxRenderer class, provide a reference to the ExportStructure object and then invoke the Render method.
 When executed, it will return a byte array that could be either saved in a file or sent to the client via the Response object.

 Using the different renderers